When ordering yong tau foo, make these smart choices for a figure- and budget-friendly meal.

 Hold the sauce

 Be conscious of how much sweet red sauce or chilli sauce you’re adding to your order.
 One spoonful of the chilli sauce can add a little over 60 calories to your meal, while a spoonful of red sauce adds more than 20 calories.
-These figures may seem negligible, but omitting the condiments may help you get to your goal weight more quickly.
+These figures may seem negligible, but omitting these yong tau foo condiments may help you get to your goal weight more quickly.

 Go for soup